node-m2m/m2m-quicktour/README.md

 You can subscribe to a specific device or multiple devices by specifying its *device id* along with the *topic name*.

-You can query the available devices in your account and discover the resources (topic/channel, gpio and http) available from each device's *device id*.
+You can query the available devices in your account and discover the resources (topic/channel, gpio and http) available from each device.

 You can query them from the browser interface or using a CLI.
 Check the API for more information.